Jamal-dev/Jamal-dev/README.md

 - **Data Lakes with Spark (2022):** ETL pipeline for data processing and storage in AWS S3. `Python`, `PySpark`, `AWS`
 - **Physics-Informed Neural Network for Phase Field Problem (2022):** Integrating physics-based constraints in machine learning models. `Python`, `C++`

-## 📚 I'm currently learning

-- Advancing my understanding of quantum computing algorithms and their applications in engineering.
-- Exploring next-generation optimization techniques in aerospace design.

 ## 🤝 How to reach me: